tommay/spudoku-android/README.md

 ## Did you say the code can solve puzzles in addition to creating them?

 Yes, it can.
 That's how it gives hints.
-It finds the simplest way to solve the next step of a puzzle then gives you a hint about how to do it.
+It finds its easiest technique to solve the next step of a puzzle then gives you a hint about how to do it.

 ## How does it create puzzles?